Microsoft Surface Pro 8 notes

 ## Overview

-If you are looking for running Windows desktop apps on a standalone tablet for notetaking rather than art, then the **Surface Pro 8** (and above) is a good choice when combined with Surface Pro Signature Keyboard and Slim Pen 2.
+If you want to run Windows desktop apps on a standalone tablet for note-taking rather than art, the **Surface Pro 8** is a good choice.
+Newer models are too, especially when paired with the Surface Pro Signature Keyboard and Slim Pen 2.

 <figure><img src="/files/yd4RCH0WMwl9tjX00CuP" alt=""><figcaption></figcaption></figure>